AdityaChavan2681/AdityaChavan2681/README.md

 ### 📚 About Me

-I'm a Rails developer who believes in **clarity through code and precision in support**.
+I'm a Support Engineer & Rails developer who believes in **clarity through code and precision in support**.
 Every commit reflects a lesson in architecture, delivery, or user empathy.
 I learn by building, documenting, and refining—and I’m always open to meaningful collaboration.